-As at 31 August 2023, the carrying amounts of trade receivables and contract assets are approximately HK\$32,774,000 and HK\$25,742,000 net of allowance for impairment loss of approximately HK\$725,000 and HK\$32,000, respectively.
+As at 31 August 2024, the carrying amounts of trade receivables and contract assets are approximately HK\$29,462,000 and HK\$19,101,000, net of allowance for impairment loss of approximately HK\$1,431,000 and HK\$79,000 respectively.

 The Group measures the loss allowance for trade receivables and contract assets using expected credit loss ("ECL") model.
-The ECL on trade receivables and contract assets are estimated using a provision matrix by reference to past default experience of the debtor, adjusted for factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate and an assessment of both the current as well as the forecast direction of conditions at the reporting date.
+The ECL on trade receivables and contract assets are estimated using a collective assessment based on appropriate groupings on shared credit risk characteristics of customers, except for balances with credit-impaired debtors which are assessed for ECL individually, after considering internal credit ratings of trade debtors, ageing, repayment history and/or past due status of respective debtors.
+Estimated loss rates are based on historical observed default rates over the expected life of the debtors and are adjusted for forward looking information and factors that are specific to the debtors, general economic conditions of the industry in which the debtors operate.